French Bulldog Dachshund Mix: France and Germany United

 French Bulldog

 These adorable pooches are a variant of the English Bulldog that developed in France during the Industrial Revolution.
 The French Bourgeoisie fell in love with the toy Bulldogs, as they called it.
-The breed was mixed with Terriers and Pugs, turning into the gorgeous pup we have today.
+The breed was mixed with Terriers and Pugs, turning into the gorgeous pups we have today.

 It is difficult to believe that Frenchies used to catch rats and other small vermin, but they seem to be quite good at it.
-They proved to be even better at keeping company to their humans.
+They proved to be even better at keeping company with their humans.
 With their delightful personality, Frenchies took America by storm.

 Although they are not on the list of the top 10 world’s most expensive dog breeds to own, French Bulldogs are not cheap.
 This is not surprising since they look great both in person and in the photos.